*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 New York City has a special place in my heart (as cliche as it sounds).
-My husband proposed to me on Bow Bridge in Central Park and since then, I’ve been back 4 times, most recently with our family of 4.
-Boy, was that an adventure!
-I have a new respect for city mommas.
+My husband proposed to me on Bow Bridge in Central Park and since then, I’ve been back too many times to count.
+I’ve taken girls trips, trips with my husband and even taken my little children on a family trip.

-I get questions from friends about favorite places to go in the city, and while I am no expert (really, my sister should be writing this post since she lives there), here are some of my favorite things to do in New York City.
+I get questions from friends about favorite places to go in the city, and while I am no expert (really, my sister should be writing this post since she lives there), I’m sharing some of my NYC favorites.

 Since there is so much to say about NYC, I’m going to break it up into a few different posts.
 Let’s talk about food first.
 Because isn’t that half the fun of traveling?
 Let’s just say we planned our trip around the food!